khan-lab/onboarding/LAB_BOOK.md

 - **Version Control**: All projects should have a GitHub repo.
 Use branches, commits, and pull requests.
 - **Data Management**: Store raw and processed data in structured directories with README files.
 Metadata must be included.
 - **Reproducibility**: Prefer Docker, Singularity, or Conda environments.
 Ensure analyses can be rerun by others with minimal effort.
+We will also use workflow managers such as Nextflow ([nf-core pipelines](https://nf-co.re/pipelines/)) and Snakemake.
 - **FAIR Principles**: All data and code should be **Findable, Accessible, Interoperable, Reusable** whenever possible.

 ### 3.2 Meetings